“Nature’s medicine chest for the common people”- Hippocrates

 Beeswax is also known to have anti-inflammatory, anti-bacterial and anti-viral properties.
 These qualities offer the perfect balance of nourishment to calm the skin, keep it clear and bacteria free, heal wounds and fight infection.

-Elderglen obtains their honey and beeswax from Chiltern Honey
+Elderglen obtains their honey from True Blue Honey Beechworth

 Research